Making an impact with 8m illuminated signage

 Some of the letters were then mounted onto black PVC plinth which we also designed & manufactured.

-The client was updated throughout the process with detailed photos and video.
 During design and build we always took into account the fact that the sign would need to be dismantled and then re-assembled on site.
 With our experience of making high impact architectural signage and POS, we included lots of techniques to make re-assembly as seamless as possible.
 For example, the acrylic was magnetised so the letters more easily fixed to the base.
 Hand knobs were included in the design so sections could be connected speedily.
 A handy ‘Users Guide’ was produced to make assembly easy.
-We manufactured specially designed packaging for each letter so that they could be transported from conference to conference and safely stored.